gchimon/kids-bullying/README.en.md

 ---

+## 🛡️ Image Refresh Protection (User-Friendly)

+All image refresh buttons (🔄) – for section illustrations and personalized advice – are protected by a smart global rate limiter:
+- 🔄 If you click any refresh button more than 5 times in 10 seconds, a friendly toast message will ask you to slow down, and no new images will be loaded.
+- ⏳ If you refresh more than 15 times in 60 seconds (or 8 in 20 seconds), all refresh buttons are temporarily locked for 2 minutes to protect your Pixabay API credits.
+- ⏳ While locked, any click shows a clear message and does not trigger an API call.
+- ✅ After 2 minutes, the buttons are automatically unlocked and you can refresh again.
+- All messages and indicators are fully translated and accessible in your chosen language.

+**Why?** This protects you from accidental or automated overuse, keeps the app fast and fair for everyone, and ensures you never run out of image credits by mistake.
+The system always provides clear, friendly feedback in your language.

+---

 ## ♿ Accessibility

 - All key elements include tabindex, aria-label, aria-live, dynamic alt text, high contrast, RTL/LTR support, keyboard navigation, graph descriptions, and accessible tabs.